undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most vital data you need to know about admission policy and requirements at Luther College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most important facts you need to know about admission policy and requirements at Luther College.

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 1,793 in 2024.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 1,883 in 2025.
+Luther College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2024 was 26 and the average GPA was 3.6.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The average ACT score for all the admitted students in 2025 was 25 and the average GPA was 3.6.
+That means that you need a GPA that's above average in order to get into Luther College; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for Luther College was 79% in 2024, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for Luther College was 77%, indicative of the exceptional educational experience and supportive environment at this school.

 Student Body